 While converting it into a recreational area, efforts have been made to honor and conserve the industrial heritage.
 The combination of history and recreation preserves Alfred Nobel’s legacy as a crucial component of Stockholm’s collective memory.

 Discover the natural beauty, cultural diversity, and intriguing history of Vinterviken.
-Regardless of your interests—nature, outdoor recreation, historical exploration, or just spending a quiet day by the lake—Vinterviken has something to offer everyone.
+Regardless of your interests—nature, outdoor recreation, historical exploration, or just spending a quiet day by the lake.